MatinT-SA/MatinT-SA/README.md

 ## 👦 About Me

-- 🎂 I was born in September 1999.

-- ⌨️ After finishing banklist-website project, now I've dedicated my time to master fundamental concepts in JavaScript.

-- 🔭 I'm skilled in ReactJS and .NET, and my main programming languages are JavaScript and C#.
+- 👩‍💻 I'm skilled in ReactJS and .NET, and my main programming languages are JavaScript and C#.
 I've also worked with WordPress.
 But for the past years, I'm concentrated on JS.

-- 🌱 I’m currently mastering JS, learning React in depth, and starting to learn TypeScript.
-Aside from getting prepared for JS job opportunities I'm looking for.
-Therefore, I'm kinda busy these days. 😅

-- 💻 I'm trying to master ReactJS which is my primary goal and also would love to learn NextJS in the future.

-- 🤔 I love Technology, thinking efficiently, Science (for sure 🔭), playing some online games in my free time, and practicing English for probably going abroad.
+- 💻 I love Technology, thinking efficiently, Science (for sure 🔭), playing some online games in my free time, and practicing English for going abroad.

-- 😄 Pronouns: He/Him

-- ⚡ Fun fact: There are around 700 separate programming languages.
+- ⌨️ After finishing banklist-website project, now I've dedicated my time to master fundamental concepts in JavaScript.

 ---